Collaborative Management

 The FSMB, with support from the JTC, works to reach consensus decisions and recommendations for the management and conservation of Fraser salmon.
 Tasks and engagements are aligned with DFO’s Integrated Fisheries Management Plan (IFMP) process and are intended to culminate during Fraser Forums.

 Fraser Forums are a series of three DFO and First Nations gatherings hosted by the Fraser Salmon Management Council.
 The purpose of Fraser Forums is to bring Fraser First Nations together with DFO stock assessment biologists, resource managers, senior decision-makers, and FSMB members to share perspectives on the past season, consider pre-season plans for the next fishing season, and review feedback provided by First Nations and stakeholders on DFO’s proposed IFMP.
-The FSMC also utilizes Fraser Forums as opportunities to host regional assemblies and advance the development of First Nations positions and recommendations for special projects and positions on co-governance negotiations and decisions.
+The FSMC also utilizes Fraser Forums as an opportunity to host regional assemblies to advance the development of First Nations positions and recommendations for special projects and positions on co-governance negotiations and decisions.

-Register for 2026 Forums
+Register for 2026 Forums Here

 Review 2026 Forum Agendas and Shared Information